 To date, the Fair Chance Act has primarily required California employers with five or more employees to (in short) wait until after a conditional offer of employment to inquire about or consider criminal history, conduct individualized job-related assessments before rejecting applicants due to criminal history, and follow a two-step notice process if action is taken based on the criminal history (similar in many ways to that of the Fair Credit Reporting Act).

-Below are the major changes to the Fair Chance Act that California employers should know (and care) about—the updates that they should adapt their hiring and background check processes around in order to stay compliant.
+Below are the major changes to the Fair Chance Act that California employers should know (and care) about—the updates around which they should adapt their hiring and background check processes to stay compliant.

 Expanded Definitions for Employers and Applicants

-The FCA modifications also introduce two new types of “applicants” to now include both current employees who have applied for (or have expressed an explicit desire to be considered for) a different position within the company and current employees who are subject to criminal record review due to a change in ownership, management, internal policy or procedures.
+The FCA modifications also introduce two new types of “applicants,” which now include current employees who have applied for (or have expressed an explicit desire to be considered for) a different position within the company and current employees who are subject to criminal record review due to a change in ownership, management, internal policy, or procedures.

-Changes to the Way Employers Can Consider Criminal History Prior to Conditional Offer of Employment
+Changes to the Way Employers Can Consider Criminal History Before Conditional Offer of Employment

-When it comes to job advertisements, job postings, applications, or other hiring content and materials, employers are now prohibited from including language that states that candidates with criminal histories will not be considered for hire under new FCA regulations.
+Under new FCA regulations, employers are prohibited from including language in job advertisements, job postings, applications, or other hiring content and materials stating that candidates with criminal histories will not be considered for hire.

 Additionally, while FCA regulations continue to exempt employers who are required by law to conduct criminal background checks, they now explicitly stipulate that that exemption does not apply to an employer if state, federal, or local law requires another entity, such as an occupational licensing board, to conduct the background check.